Born-Digital-US/islandora_iiif_hocr/README.md

 If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements) or [Corporate Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements).
 Please see the [Contributor License Agreements](https://github.com/Islandora/islandora-community/wiki/Contributor-License-Agreements) page on the islandora-community wiki for more information.

-## Acknowledgements
-- The IIIF Search API code used in this module, and the solr ocr highlighting configuration that it depends on, is built off of, and gratefully indebted to, the work of [Diego Pino](https://github.com/DiegoPino), [Giancarlo Birello](https://github.com/giancarlobi) and other contributors to the Archipelago Commons open source initiative of the [Metropolitan New York Library Council](https://metro.org/).

 ## License